the rights having returned to me from the original publisher, a new

-character is an elderly former spy whose family know nothing about her
+published The main character is an elderly former spy whose family know

-In the meantime, I have now started work on a new novel about class
+nothing about her dramatic history.
+I have started work on a new novel

 continued on a new novel,

 The Unknown Mrs Rosen, about a woman at the end of

 view to stepping back from journalism, I took few assignments

 apart from updating.
 An article on Jerusalem for a Daily